 As a Licensed Psychologist, Dr. Dickinson received a Ph.D. in Counseling Psychology from Georgia State University.
 Additionally, she has a Master’s degree in Professional Counseling from Georgia State University.
 Dr. Dickinson is a Certified Daring Way™ Facilitator and Certified Dare to Lead™ Facilitator.
 She is the Founder and CEO at GROW heal.live.lead and the founder of GROW Restored.

 GROW heal.live.lead, a counseling and leadership development organization, assists individuals, couples, groups, and corporate teams to achieve their fullest life or career potential.
-With more than a decade of experience, Dr. Dickinson specializes in such clinical issues as addictions, crises, faith-based issues, leadership development, stress management, trauma, maximizing productivity, and vocational counseling.
+With more than two decades of experience, Dr. Dickinson specializes in such clinical issues as addictions, crises, faith-based issues, leadership development, stress management, trauma, maximizing productivity, and vocational counseling.
 She works with a variety of clientele of various ages and backgrounds.
 Frequently her caseload is composed of men, CEOs, baby boomers, college students, and affluent clients who are looking for a counseling experience that is tailored to their unique needs.

 As an adjunct faculty member of Georgia State University, and Richmont Graduate University, she has taught classes at both graduate and undergraduate levels.
 Dr. Dickinson has worked widely in the areas of leadership and organizational development in the United States and internationally.
 Her work has included leadership initiatives for various non-profit and faith-based organizations directed toward creating successful vision and strategy, developing innovative staff and volunteer training, and implementing team-building procedures.